thegenerativegeneration/thegenerativegeneration.github.io_bk/_posts/2023-03-05-controlling-diffusion.md

 This method can also be used for video diffusion to generate new frames based on previous ones.
 The advantage is that retraining is not necessary.

+# Final Thoughts

+It seems like there is a push towards a decoupling of conditioning and generative model.
+Although in Stable Diffusion the text conditioning was still trained jointly via cross-attention, I could imagine future image generative models to try training that conditioning separately.
+This would make it possible to switch text encoders without retraining the whole diffusion model and the diffusion model would be more lightweight with cross-attention being removed.